Qrucial/Grants-Program/applications/QRUCIAL_DAO.md

 This is the first time we apply for a grant.

-David is a web3 researcher and security expert and founded the largest crypto hacking competition in the world – CCTF – two years ago.
+Six aka David Pethes is a web3 researcher and security expert and founded the largest crypto hacking competition in the world – CCTF – two years ago.
 He has more than 9 years experience in IT penetration testing and got several global certifications.
 Since 2021 he is Regional Head Ambassador for Eastern Europe of Polkadot.
 Since 2013 he is into blockchain and keeps improving his skills through related projects since then.

-ra33it0 intro
+TBAra33it0 >> ra33it0

-wigy intro
+Wigy is an ex-Parity substrate developer.
+He is proficient in coding in Rust.

-silur intro
+Silur is working at the Hungarian Academy of Sciences (MTA) as cryptographer, was an early Ethereum developer and still works on cryptocurrency projects.

-knockoff intro
+knockoff is linux system administrator and junior rust developer.

 ### Team Code Repos